OpenTermsArchive/docs/content/terms/declarations-maintenance.en.md

 1. Go to the open issue and scroll to the last action from `OTA-Bot` (comment or issue opening).

-2. On the date of this comment, right-click "inspect" to open your browser's code inspector.

    ![]({{< relref "." >}}declarations-maintenance-ota-bot-comment.png)

    Note that sometimes: